The most magnificent and expensive jewellery pieces spotted on Taylor Swift

 The chart-topping musician thwarted her neutral colour scheme of the past three years to the Grammy Awards ceremony in 2015 and opted for a gorgeous shimmering ombre Elie Saab creation in teal.
 The outfit featured a mini gown with voluminous trails and shoulder cutouts, exuding a mermaid-like charm.
 A splash of fuchsia from the strappy Giuseppe Zanotti pumps completed the look.

 Elevating her look, those diamond-lined turquoise opal Paraiba earrings and the three opal diamond pave rings did not fail to grab attention.
-While the value of the five pieces combined is estimated to be around USD 1 million (INR 8 crore approx.), the earrings alone cost a hefty USD 350,000 (INR 2.8 crore approx.).
+While the value of the five pieces combined is estimated to be around USD 1 million, the earrings alone cost a hefty USD 350,000.

 Lorraine Schwartz purple sapphire and diamond earrings